Later AC100 mark 2s - 1966

 Serial number 1405 - currently in the UK (collection: Mike Handley)

 Chassis number 2099.
-Excellent original condition, one of the best Mk 2s surviving.
-Note the mustard capacitors in the preamp.
+Good condition, some refurbishments in the preamp and power amp.
+Note the mustard capacitors in the former.

 Serial number 1410 - currently in Italy